 “The Landmark of Hospitality in Chicago”, the Congress Plaza Hotel, has been giving travellers and businessmen alike the time of their lives with splendid service for more than a century.
 The hotel’s stunning architecture, gorgeous lakefront views and modern amenities have also delighted guests from another world which have chosen to stay there and made it their home.
 Classic poltergeist activity has been reported by several guests on many countless occasions.

-The Congress Plaza Hotel has a long history with the paranormal.
+One of the most haunted hotels in Chicago, The Congress Plaza Hotel has a long history with the paranormal.
 There have been a lot of reports of unexplained noises coming from the hotel ballroom.
 Upon inspection by guards or other members of staff, the room is completely empty and quiet.
 The hotel’s hallways are a constant source of reported activity.
 Appliances have been known to turn on and off by themselves.
 It has also been reported that the hotel’s previous owner, the notorious gangster Al Capone, has made the hotel his permanent residence after death.

 Several guests have reported seeing a ghostly gloved hand sticking out of the wall.
 It has been called the hand of mystery.
 The hand is supposedly that of a worker who mistakenly got behind drywall during the hotel’s construction phase.
 A hobo is said to have been killed in the hotel many years ago.
 The staff calls him Peg Leg Johnny and his ghost has been sighted several times.